How to give cryptocurrency as a gift (with concrete examples)

 As a trader friend likes to say:

-This can either scare people off or, on the contrary, increase the recipient’s interest, prompting them to follow the market more closely.
+This can either scare people off or, on the contrary, increase interest, prompting the recipient to follow the market more closely.
 In any case, giving cryptocurrencies is also about offering the opportunity to learn, stay informed and develop investment skills.

 Also read: Our comparison of the best cryptocurrency platforms.